 First, we stopped in Deal, England, and visited Deal Castle.
-It’s a unique castle (from the air it is shaped like a flower) and was worth the £5 admission fee.
+It’s a unique castle (from the air, it is shaped like a flower) and was worth the £5 admission fee.

 The strangest thing about Deal Castle is that it is located on the beach.
 My friend Amy gave me a hard time about having lived in England for nearly two years and never having seen any of the coastline/beaches.

 The beaches are as expected – pebbly, windy, and cold.

-Note: We visited yesterday, June 16, 2013, otherwise known as summer.
+Note: We visited on June 16, 2013, otherwise known as summer.

-It is said that on a clear day, you can see France (34 km / 21 mi across the channel).
+On a clear day, you can see France (34 km / 21 mi across the channel).
 Our day was not clear, so we will never know if that is true or not.
 One surprising thing about the Cliffs of Dover was the giant Port of Dover built directly below the cliffs.
 It was like a miniature city built on the water.

 It is reported that the Port of Dover is the world’s busiest passenger port.

-After spending about ten minutes at the Cliffs of Dover, we walked to Dover town centre and to the shop where we had booked to go on a sea safari.
+After spending about ten minutes at the Cliffs of Dover, we walked to Dover town center and to the shop where we had booked to go on a sea safari.
 Dover reminds me of Duluth, Minnesota.

 Due to multiple instances of miscommunication between Peter and me and the sea safari company, we found out upon arrival that our tour had been canceled due to a lack of safari-goers.